Albino Bol

-Albino Bol Dhieu is a South Sudanese politician and former Minister of Youth and Sports in South Sudan from 12 March 2020, until November 2023.He is a member of the Sudan People's Liberation Movement.
+Dr. Albino Bol Dhieu is a South Sudanese politician and former Minister of Youth and Sports in South Sudan from 12 March 2020, until November 2023.He is a member of the Sudan People's Liberation Movement.

 Early life and education

 Albino Bol was born in Northern Bahr el Ghazal State in a village called Ariek Riak about 5 kilometers east of Aweil town to Mr. Dhieu Bol Man and Mrs. Aluel Akol Malual.

 He started his education in 1993 at Aweil El-Medina Primary School up to 1997 before he left for Khartoum while already in primary four.
 In 1998 he then went to Abubaker Sidiq Primary School for boys in Jabra City south of Khartoum where he finished his primary school in 2001.
 In 2002 he joined Khartoum El-Jadida Modern Secondary School for boys to 2006 and completed Sudan School Certificate.

 In 2007, Bol was then admitted to the University of Juba School of Medicine and graduated in 2014 with a bachelor of surgery and medicine.